C2FO/vfs/docs/gs.md

 looks for credentials in the following places, preferring the first location
 found:

-1. A JSON file whose path is specified by the GOOGLE_APPLICATION_CREDENTIALS environment variable
+1. A JSON file whose path is specified by the `GOOGLE_APPLICATION_CREDENTIALS` environment variable
 1. A JSON file in a location known to the gcloud command-line tool.
-    * On Windows, this is %APPDATA%/gcloud/application_default_credentials.json.
+    * On Windows, this is `%APPDATA%/gcloud/application_default_credentials.json`.
-    * On other systems, $HOME/.config/gcloud/application_default_credentials.json.
+    * On other systems, `$HOME/.config/gcloud/application_default_credentials.json`.
 1. On Google App Engine it uses the appengine.AccessToken function.
 1. On Google Compute Engine and Google App Engine Managed VMs, it fetches credentials from the metadata server.